healthysustainablecities/global-indicators/process/GTFS_freq_stop/readme.md

 ### Which stop qualify on a daily basis?
 - Operates during normal day time from 7am to 7pm
-- Has a maximum headway less than or equal to 20 or 30 minutes
+- Has a maximum headway less than or equal to 20 min
 - Operates during usual weekday (Monday to Friday). (note: It is difficult for some cities to determine a “usual weekday” – some modes run different timetables on different weekdays, and timetable changes are introduced frequently.)

 ### How to define a “usual weekday”?